DEEP-IMPACT-AG/cherry/README.md

 Cherry is a live inventory of definitions for the UI components, design patterns, naming conventions, brand assets and code guidelines which the whole design team at Deep Impact works from, keeping all of our products cohesive.

-Cherry is one kind of a process that unifies design and implementation ✌

 ---

 🍒 **Cherry** can be used as: